marchioness > archive > issue 2 > Alissa Bennett: Serendipitous Fashun

 Marchioness talks PROVIDENCE RAVING WITH MEL OTTENBERG, NINETIES NYC, JUERGEN TELLER, MODELLING, WALKING IN CHALAYAN’S 1998 RTW COLLECTION, BABY DEVON AOKI, MARGIELA DRESSES, THE C-WORD and THE FEAR OF BEING FORGOTTEN with former model, gallery girl and zine queen Alissa Bennett.

-Photograph 1: © Leigh Ledare
+© Leigh Ledare

 Alissa wears Junya Watanabe coat and Balenciaga earrings.